B0RU/chat-app/README.md

 # chat-app

+first of all if u don't have NodeJs installed on ur OS, U can get it here : "https://nodejs.org"

-to run it go to your cmd an write the following commands:
+and to run the app go to your app directory and write the following commands in CMD:

 1-  npm install

 2-  node index.js

-note:
-u should run these commands in the app directory.

-and first of all if u don't have NodeJs installed on ur OS, U can get it here : "https://nodejs.org"